moar-regex/moar/documentation/implementation.md

 #### States

-We will now take a look at the nodes of our MOA Graph, the states:
+We shall now take a look at the nodes of our MOA Graph, the states:

 ![The State interface](img/state_interface.png)

-(Note: getIdx() is the pendant of the markings in a marked alphabet.
+(Note: getIdx() is the equivalent of the markings in a marked alphabet.
 This is not really necessary for the implementation, but helps us to identify states faster)

 As we can see, the State interface has three different methods that look like they are related to identifying what has to be read in order to go to them during evaluation.
 However not every method can be used for every type of state.
 But to explain this we have to go over the different State implementations.
 After that we give the reasoning behind the three different methods.